mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 previous builds.
 This keeps the list of built packages down and ensures we only upload the latest build version.

-Lastly, we sync down the remote database to a local cache, add the built packages to the database then upload all the artifacts back up to the S3 bucket.
+Lastly, we sync down the remote database to a local cache, add the built packages to the database then upload all the artefacts back up to the S3 bucket.

 Some of this should look familiar from the script we created in the last post.
 It would be handy to store both this script and the `aursync` script from my